poppinss/indicative.adonisjs.com/docs/guides/02-validator-101.md

 - The terms like `required`, `alpha` are the pre-defined validation rules.
 You can also define your own rules for custom needs.
 - A field can be validated against multiple rules and Indicative will execute them in sequence from left to right.
-- If validation for a field fails, then Indicative will stop validations chain.
+- If validation for a field fails, then Indicative will stop the validations chain.
 However, the `validateAll` method can be used to prevent this behavior.

 ## Validating nested objects
 The aim of Indicative is to keep the schema object **simple** and **readable** even when you are validating nested properties.
 We achieve this using `dot notation` to target nested properties inside an object.